ndukadesign/words-with-friends/readme.md

 ## What's the game about?

 Welcome to Words-with-Friends!
 A new word a day helps the brain play.
-Let's see if how many words you can solve before time runs out.
+Let's see how many words you can solve before time runs out.
 Don't worry the hints will be sure to jog your memory.
 Enjoy 😎.

 ## Tech stack